Jacob-Zhou/ChERRANT/README.en.md

 # Instruction

-We have built a Chinese GEC evaluation tool, ChERRANT (Chinese ERRANT), following the mainstream English GEC evaluation tool [ERRANT](https://github.com/chrisjbryant/errant).
+Yue Zhang have built a Chinese GEC evaluation tool, ChERRANT (Chinese ERRANT), following the mainstream English GEC evaluation tool [ERRANT](https://github.com/chrisjbryant/errant).
 The main function of ChERRANT is to calculate the Precision, Recall and F-value of prediction results by comparing hypothesis edits and golden edits, thereby evaluating the performance of GEC model.

-## Environment
+## Installation

-`requirements.txt` contains the main environment required for the experiment.
-The specific environment construction process is as follows:

 ```
-conda create -n cherrant python==3.8
-conda activate cherrant
-pip install -r requirements.txt
+pip install cherrant
 ```

 ## Usage